sme-gmbh/openffucontrol-qtmodbus/README.md

 # ModBus library for openFFUcontrol
 This is the ModBus library used in the open source filter fan unit control system openFFUcontrol.
-It is used as a comunication driver to fans and control units (OCUs).
+It is used as a communication driver to fans and control units (OCUs).
 The library is based on Qt5 and interfaces non-blocking with signals and slots.

 ## Building and installing